 Your questions answered

-From 1 July 2013 it will become mandatory for manufacturers of construction products, including windows and doors, to apply a CE marking to their products.
-This requirement is part of the Construction Products Regulation 2011 (CPR), which replaces the Construction Products Directive (CPD).
-CE_marketing_large
+From 1 July 2013 it was mandatory for manufacturers of construction products, including windows and doors, to apply a CE marking to their products as part of the Construction Products Regulation 2011 (CPR).

 What do I need to do?

 To comply with the new rules, you will need to:

 2. Replace the CE mark with a UKCA mark if you are only selling in England, Scotland and Wales

 3. Add the UKCA mark to your CE mark if you are selling into Great Britain and Northern Ireland/the EU

 4. Add the appropriate mark(s) to every window or door you manufacture